littlstar/axis360/README.md

-Bubble
+Axis
 ======

-Bubble is a panoramic rendering engine.
+Axis is a panoramic rendering engine.
 It supports the rendering of equirectangular, cylindrical, and panoramic textures.
 It can playback spherical videos and render panoramic images.
 It also supports stacked video produced from the VSN Mobile V.360 video camera.
-Bubble has support for rendering multiple projections such as Stereoscopic (Oculus), Tiny Planet and Fisheye.
+Axis has support for rendering multiple projections such as Stereoscopic (Oculus), Tiny Planet and Fisheye.